 - 1. From the Enterprise Decision Support home page, in the Cost accounting section, click Modify a cost model or Create a cost model. - 2.
-If modifying a cost model, select the model from the Select cost model drop-down. - 3.
+The last cost model selected is shown at the top of the page.
+To change cost models, select another one from the Select cost model drop-down. - 3.
 Under the Reclasses and allocations section, click Define reclasses. - 4.
-Do one of the following: - To move a definition to a new location on the list, in the Actions column, click the arrow icon.
+Do one of the following: - To move a definition to a new location on the list, in the Actions column, click the arrow licon.
 In the Move definition? dialog, select the definition to move the definition after, and click Move.